Providing diverse and tailored learning experiences for our youth.

 Vincent was born and raised in Oakland around the Cleveland Heights area.
 Vincent started with EBAYC as a high school intern and has since worked his way to being an Program Director.
 Vincent is motivated to give the youth the support they need to succeed in the education system and has always believed in the value of After School Programs in giving students a safe place to get help with their school work and connect with others.
 He graduated from Cal State East Bay, Hayward with a Business Degree and loves to play basketball in his spare time.

 Binh started working with EBAYC in 2019 and has enjoyed working with school faculty members, parents, and especially the students.
-During his first year with EBAYC, Binh mentored a combination of 2nd and 3rd graders, teaching Science enrichment to students who were interested in exploring, observing, and creating.
-Binh also taught Art, since he always took at least one form of art class during his time at college.
-He loves Arts and Crafts since it is subjective and anything can be considered art, and encourages his students to find their own creativity and innovation by expressing themselves.
-During his free time, Binh enjoys the leisure of playing video games as it helps relieve tensions and calm his mind.
-When he’s not playing video games, Binh is often watching reruns of TV shows and Anime.
+During her first year with EBAYC, Binh mentored a combination of 2nd and 3rd graders, teaching Science enrichment to students who were interested in exploring, observing, and creating.
+Binh also taught Art, since she always took at least one form of art class during her time at college.
+She loves Arts and Crafts, since it is subjective and anything can be considered art, and encourages her students to find their own creativity and innovation by expressing themselves.
+During her free time, Binh enjoys the leisure of playing video games as it helps relieve tensions and calm her mind.
+When she’s not playing video games, Binh is often watching reruns of TV shows and Anime.

 Sarah has been with EBAYC since 2014.
 Born and raised in Oakland, she loves working with kids because she believe that children are our future, and learning by experience is better than learning by paper.
 She believes that helping children academically and socially can help them grow into unique individuals.
 Sarah has taught students of all ages, and has experience teaching in basketball, art, and photography.
 She is a very big Disney fan, and loves to visiting Disney parks when time permits.
 She also enjoy sketching, hiking, traveling, gaining new experiences, and creating new memories.